Angela Kinsey: Personal life

 On June 18, 2000, she married writer and producer Warren Lieberstein.
 He is the brother of Paul Lieberstein, who played Toby Flenderson on The Office.
 She gave birth to their daughter in May 2008.
 On February 18, 2009, Kinsey and her husband separated.
 Her representative stated that the two continue to be friends.
 In June 2010, it was announced that Kinsey had filed for divorce, citing "irreconcilable differences".

 On August 4, 2016, Kinsey announced her engagement to her long-term boyfriend, actor and baker Joshua Snyder.
 She is the step-mother to his two sons.
 On November 13, 2016, Kinsey married Joshua Snyder.
 Together, they have a YouTube channel and website called Baking with Josh & Ange.

 Kinsey is best friends with her former co-star Jenna Fischer.
-They have collaborated on many projects, including their podcast "Office Ladies".
-On March 4, 2025, Kinsey revealed on the podcast that she once stated she “loves tacos” despite them not being one of her favorite foods.
+They have collaborated on many projects, including their podcast Office Ladies.

 Kinsey is Presbyterian.
 She has said her grandmother does not watch The Office because she feels the protagonist Michael Scott is too "vulgar".
 Kinsey said, "She'll say to me, 'Baby, we're so proud of you, I'm proud of you, but I do not care for the show and I do not watch it.

 Kinsey supports Alley Cat Allies, a nonprofit advocacy organization dedicated to cats.